Q & A

 Barbara: Steve and I have worked together on picture books and share a love for the art form.
 Teaching collaboratively we give students experienced guidance and support from two of the essential viewpoints in creating a picture book—the author-illustrator and the editor.

-Additionally, we draw on wide experience with publishing people in all areas related to the creation, acquisition, marketing, and sale of a children’s book.
+Additionally, we draw on wide experience with publishing people in all areas related to the creation.
+In other words, we're aware of the pressures of acquisition, marketing, and selling a children’s book.

 Steve: We think of it as working with advice from ”both sides of the desk.”
 For instance, I think of myself as an illustrator first.
 Writing calls on a different skill set.
 Yet, having worked with fine editors on picture books, I’ve learned that the words and images must merge seamlessly and in this the editor is essential.